 Hello!
 I was born and raised in Southwest Florida.
 As a child I attended a Montessori preschool and have fond memories of washing dishes and building the pink tower.
 I earned a Bachelor’s degree in Elementary Education from the University of Florida and began my journey to follow my mother’s footsteps to become a teacher.
 For three years I worked as lead teacher for the 3-6 age group at Kingswood Montessori Academy in Homestead, Florida.
 During that time I fell in love with the Montessori Method and decided to pursue my primary Montessori certification from The Center of Guided Montessori Studies.
 She and her husband, AJ, an F16 pilot at Eielson Air Force Base, are excited to be in the last frontier of Alaska.

-Ms. Kristen joined the Spruce Tree staff last fall as our Lead Children’s House Teacher and will continue in that role this school year.
+Ms. Kristen joined the Spruce Tree staff Fall 2013 as our Lead Children’s House Teacher and continues in that role this school year.

 Ms. Jane Peppey